Revolutionize your online store:

 Why go headless?

-Unlike headless eCommerce, traditional eCommerce solutions like Shopify and Woocommerce couple the frontend with the backend in one monolithic package.
-This makes it easy for new store owners or non-technical-minded people to build online stores.
+Unlike headless eCommerce, traditional eCommerce platforms like Shopify and Woocommerce couple the frontend with the backend in one monolithic package.
+This makes building online stores easy for new store owners or non-technical-minded people.

 However, it also makes it very difficult to update your store.
 Since the frontend and backend are one package, they impact each other.
 That means if you change the backend, that could change how content is presented.

 You can imagine how this can cause adapting your site to be very tedious.
 Your developers would have to essentially re-haul your site to scale or expand.
-Integrating previous systems or adding new channels would slow down your time to market.
+Integrating previous systems or adding new channels would slow your market time.

 Headless commerce fixes these issues with one major change: decoupling.
 It promises the flexibility to easily add new functionalities, new channels, and maintain your store over the long run.